Cicada is currently open for submissions.

 We only accept previously unpublished writing in English (personal blogs and newsletters count!).
 If your piece is accepted, we only ask for first-time electronic publication rights.

 We endeavor to respond to all submissions and pitches as soon as possible.
-If you have not received a response after 60 days, do check in with us (note: the response time may vary depending on the genre; please check below).
-Please wait at least 14 days after receiving a rejection before submitting again.
+If you have not received a response after 90 days, do check in with us (note: the response time may vary depending on the genre; please check below).
+Please wait at least two months after receiving a rejection before submitting again.
+Please note that if your submission does not follow the guidelines set out on this page, we cannot guarantee that our editors will read your entry, and you may not receive a response.

 Unfortunately, we are unable to pay for writing at this time.
 We are a small all-volunteer team and hope to explore payment options and fundraising in the future as we grow.